Today, we will begin by reading very familiar scriptures. Hardly a Feast goes by that we do not read these. It says in

 Another very interesting statement there.
 The NIV alters that reading just a bit, and I think it is very interesting.

-Isaiah 33:5-6 (NIV) The Lord is exalted for He dwells on high.
-He will fill Zion with justice and righteousness.
-He will be the sure foundation for your times; a rich store of salvation, wisdom and knowledge.
-The fear of the Lord is the key to this treasure.
+Isaiah 33:5-6 (NIV) The Lord is exalted for he dwells on high; he will fill Zion with justice and righteousness.
+He will be the sure foundation for your times, a rich store of salvation and wisdom and knowledge; the fear of the Lord is the key to this treasure.

 A holy fear of the Lord is the key to unlocking the treasuries of salvation, wisdom, and knowledge.

 When you look at this, meditate on it for a little while.
 I think that you would come to the conclusion that the way that this is stated is just an expanded parallel of what Solomon said back there in Proverbs 1:7 a couple of hundred years before Isaiah.
 The fear of the Lord is the key that unlocks the knowledge of God.

 Now, it is just as true today, perhaps never more needed than in this day of information overload.
 But I feel that the fear of the Lord is not rightly understood today.
 Many feel that it is negative, and that it is something that must be replaced by love!
 Do you really want to throw away the key to the treasuries of God?
 I do not think so!

 I feel that as we grow, the intensity of the fear of God should grow.
 It will increase far more than what we had at the beginning of our conversion.
 Just like faith, and love, and hope, it is going to increase as we go along.

 It is interesting that in Hosea 4:6, Hosea wrote that God's people were destroyed for a lack of knowledge.
-Is that not a pretty good indication that they did not fear God, since that the fear of the Lord is the beginning of knowledge?
+Is that not a pretty good indication that they did not fear God, since that fear of the Lord is the beginning of knowledge?

 Now lets look at a verse in Hosea 3.
 Verse 5 says: